-If you have a specialty and want to talk about it, an area of expertise in anime fandom, or just an obsession with a certain anime series and you want to share it with the con, we’d love for you to submit a panel for consideration.
+If you have a specialty and want to talk about it, an area of expertise in anime fandom, or just an obsession with a certain anime series that you want to share with the con, we’d love for you to submit a panel for consideration.

 Host a Panel

 You want to host a panel at Animazement?
 Fantastic!!
 Animazement couldn’t exist without the content we get from you!
 We appreciate all ideas, big or small, but before you scroll down to complete your application, there’s a few important things to talk about.